hoangminh1109/PanaAC_ESPHome/README.md

 - 1. Invasive way: You must have physical access to Panasonic AC IR board
     - Wiring Panasonic AC IR board with ESP board
         - ESP GND <-> Pana AC IR board's GND
-        - ESP 3V3 <-> Pana AC IR board's VCC
+        - ESP 5V <-> Pana AC IR board's VCC (make sure your AC IR board supplies 5V)
         - ESP GPIO <--> Pana AC IR board's IR Led output
 - 2. Non-invasive way: If you don't want to mod your AC IR board (invasive way), you have choice to do as below
     - Make your own IR led receiver and IR led transmitter circuit (via transistor).
 Schematic is everywhere on Internet.